Kepnang2/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #Systems Engineering and Devops
-#Task 14.
+#Task 15.
-Display lines containing the pattern “root” from the file /etc/passwd.
+Display the number of lines that contain the pattern “bin” in the file /etc/passwd